2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### Key figures in Austrian economics

 - **Carl Menger**: The founder of Austrian Economics, Menger introduced the theory of marginal utility, which explains that the value of goods is not intrinsic but is determined by the subjective preferences of individuals.
-This concept is crucial to understanding why Bitcoin, like gold, is valuable despite being intangible.
+This concept is crucial to understanding why Bitcoin, like gold, retains its value despite being intangible.
 - **Ludwig von Mises**: Mises expanded on Menger’s work with his Mises Regression Theorem, which traces the origin of money back to commodities with intrinsic value.
 Bitcoin, as a digital commodity, fits neatly into this framework.
 - **Friedrich von Hayek**: Hayek’s advocacy for the denationalization of money laid the intellectual groundwork for Bitcoin.
 He believed that money should be separated from government control to prevent inflation and preserve individual liberty.